philemonnwanne/aws-bootcamp-cruddur-2023/journal/week4.md

 ### Seed the Database

-We'll create a new bash script `bin/db-seed` with the following content
+We'll create a new script `bin/db-seed` with the following content

 ```bash
 # Script compatible with both zsh and bash shells